-In 1912 the women organized the Dramatic Club, presenting cutting edge plays such as The Sheperd, by Olive Tilford Dargan, and The Silver Box, by John Galsworthy at Clinton Hall.
-The Times noted “These productions reached a point where the development of the players, the interest of the audiences, and the response of the neighborhood seemed to demand the direction of [a] playhouse.”
+In 1912 the women organized the Dramatic Club, presenting cutting edge plays such as The Shepard by Olive Tilford Dargan, and The Silver Box by John Galsworthy at Clinton Hall.
+The New York Times noted, “These productions reached a point where the development of the players, the interest of the audiences, and the response of the neighborhood seemed to demand the direction of [a] playhouse.”

 While it was nice to think that Ingalls & Hoffman were inspired in their neo-Georgian style by the “original buildings in the neighborhood,” it was more likely simply architectural fashion that directed them.
-Neo-Georgian structures had been appearing throughout the city for several years and, as a matter of fact, the architects had designed the similar Little Theater on West 44th Street in 1912.
-As a matter of fact, The Times admitted later “It is not unlike Winthrop Ames’s Little Theatre both as to the Colonial architecture of its facade and the size and shape o its auditorium.”
+Neo-Georgian structures had been appearing throughout the city for several years and, as a matter of fact, the architects had designed the similar Little Theatre on West 44th Street in 1912.
+And The New York Times admitted later, “It is not unlike Winthrop Ames’s Little Theatre both as to the Colonial architecture of its facade and the size and shape of its auditorium.”

-The Lewisohn sisters intended their theater to follow the “Little Theater” movement, which looked to experimental plays and intimate spaces—making the audience nearly a part of the drama.
-They also were highly involved in the design, introducing innovations that outshone even the Broadway theaters.
+The Lewisohn sisters intended their theater to follow the “Little Theater” movement, which focused on experimental plays and intimate spaces—making the audience nearly a part of the drama.
+They were also highly involved in the design, introducing innovations that outshone even the Broadway theaters.
 Among these was the rear of the stage, constructed as a quarter-dome.
-This enabled realistic sky effects with no angles.
+It enabled realistic sky effects with no angles.

-“Tiny comrades pulled threads to make the fringe, costume designers and makers, fashioners of jewelry, painters and composers, musicians and seamstresses, producers and directors all contributed in varying degrees.”
-The Sun mentioned after opening night “One of the interesting features of the production lay in the fact that the costumes and properties, designed by Esther Peck, were made by classes of the Neighborhood Playhouse.”
+The Sun mentioned after opening night, “One of the interesting features of the production lay in the fact that the costumes and properties, designed by Esther Peck, were made by classes of the Neighborhood Playhouse

 |Neighborhood girls act in Jephtha's Daughter on opening night in costumes by Esther Peck -- The Survey, June 3 1916 (copyright expired)|